SJTU-ECTL/STOCA/README.md

 ## Reference
+<a name="ref1">[1]</a> Peng, X., & Qian, W. (2018).
+Stochastic Circuit Synthesis by Cube Assignment.
+IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, 37(12), 3109-3122.

-[1] Qian, W., & Riedel, M. D. (2008, June).
+<a name="ref2">[2]</a> Qian, W., & Riedel, M. D. (2008, June).
 The synthesis of robust polynomial arithmetic with stochastic logic.
 In Design Automation Conference, 2008.
 DAC 2008.
 45th ACM/IEEE (pp. 648-653).
 IEEE.